White Water Canoe Coach (Advanced Water) Assessment

 British Canoeing Award

-You'll be assessed on your ability to operate as an Open Water Canoe Coach, coaching the skills required for paddling on moderate Open Waters (large lakes/lochs in winds up to force 4 and no more than 500m from shore) and laying sound foundations for advanced open water development in the future.
-You'll be assessed working with paddlers in any canoe, solo or tandem, and in a range of open water environments.
+You'll be assessed on your ability to operate as a White Water Canoe Coach, coaching the skills required for paddling on advanced White Water and laying sound foundations for advanced white water development in the future.
+You'll be assessed working with paddlers in an advanced white water setting.

-You'll be one step further to your Open Water Canoe Coach Award Qualification, demonstrating the coaching the skills required for paddling on moderate Open Waters.
+You'll be one step further to your White Water Canoe Coach Award Qualification, demonstrating the coaching the skills required for paddling on advanced white water.
 You'll also display the appropriate personal, leadership, safety and rescue skills.

 * Please note: Itinerary is subject to weather and availability.